dirckvdende/dirckvdende.github.io/me.markdown

         - opencv
 ---

 I'm a Computer Science Master student at Leiden Univerity.
-On this website you can find some of the projects I've worked on, as well as the occational blog post.
+On this website you can find some of the projects I've worked on, as well as the occasional blog post.
 I also work on hobby projects on an irregular basis.
 Some of which you can find below!
 Both for university and for personal projects I make use of Python or C++.
 I also make websites sometimes.
 Below are some of the technologies that I use regularly.
 <ul class="icon-listing">
     {%- for name in page.technologies.regular -%}
         <li><img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/{{name | escape}}/{{name | escpae}}-original.svg" title="{{name | escape}}"></li>